The Clinical Vignette: Know the Value and Limitations of This Learning Tool

 Video can increase a clinical vignette’s complexity.
 In a research study published in the journal Academic Medicine, increasing vignette complexity helps to enhance the teaching value of a clinical vignette.

 Symptom Media combines researched information with video content to overcome the limitations of traditional clinical vignettes.
-Click here to access our CE Course Collection and video vignette library comprised of over 600 DSM-V and ICD-10 guided case studies to start learning and advancing your clinical practice.
+Click here to access our CE Course Collection and video vignette library comprised of over 600 DSM-5-TR and ICD-10 guided case studies to start learning and advancing your clinical practice.